Brazil Petrobras securities probe may win judgments this year

-RIO DE JANEIRO (Reuters) - Brazil’s securities regulator CVM is investigating 10 complaints that state-led oil company Petrobras, its auditors, and former company executives misled investors, several of which could result in judgments this year, the CVM president said.
+RIO DE JANEIRO, Jan 18 (Reuters) - Brazil’s securities regulator CVM is investigating 10 complaints that state-led oil company Petrobras, its auditors, and former company executives misled investors, several of which could result in judgments this year, the CVM president said.

 One case is against former board members, including ex-chairman Guido Mantega, a former finance minister; Luciano Coutinho, chief executive of Brazil’s state-development bank BNDES; and Miriam Belchior, planning minister and CEO of Caixa Economica Federal.